GallupGovt/gutils/README.md

 The `-d` parameter is the data that's passed in.
 This is assumed to be an arbitrarily large CSV with one required variable: `link`.
 It can have any other number of variables with no issues.
 The program will write the tinyurls to the same CSV as the variable `tinyurl` (so best not to have a variable named that...) and then save it to the same directory, by the same name, except with `_tiny` appended to the name and before the CSV extension.

 This code comes with a test worksheet (called, creatively, `test_links.csv`).
 That's it, have fun!

+## Adding new stuff
+Be careful with adding stuff!